← All articles

 AI is collapsing the complexity on both sides.
 On the digital side, you can design and iterate faster than ever.
 On the physical side, 3D printers, CNC machines, and laser cutters are consumer-grade.
 The gap between “I can design this” and “I can hold this” has never been narrower.

-The builders who stand in that gap —comfortable in software, comfortable in fabrication, comfortable in the ambiguity between —will have no competition from people who only know one side.
+The builders who stand in that gap will have no competition from people who only know one side.
+They’re comfortable in software, comfortable in fabrication, comfortable in the ambiguity between.

 What This Looks Like in Practice